Canon G9 X Comparison Review

-Yes, the camera has a lamp build-in that can illuminate the subject and improve autofocus in low-light settings.
+Yes, the camera has a lamp built-in that can illuminate the subject and improve autofocus in low-light settings.

 Which battery does the G9X use?

-The camera gets its power from the NB-13L, which is a rechargeable Lithium-Ion power pack.
+The camera gets its power from the NB-13L (here at amazon), which is a rechargeable Lithium-Ion power pack.

 Camera to camera comparisons